-Not too long ago, I was checking on my blog stats and realized that, although Traffic Generation Cafe was only about 18 months old and published over 300 posts, my comment numbers were through the roof.
+Not too long ago, I was checking on my blog stats and saw that my comment numbers were through the roof.

 Getting close to 27,000 comments.